qmk/qmk_firmware/docs/features/tri_layer.md

 TRI_LAYER_ENABLE = yes
 ```

-Note that the "upper", "lower" and "adjust" names don't have a particular significance, they are just used to identify and clarify the behavior.
-Layers are processed from highest numeric value to lowest, however the values are not required to be consecutive.
+Note that the "upper", "lower", and "adjust" names don't have a particular significance; they are just used to identify and clarify the behavior.
+Layers are processed from highest numeric value to lowest; however, the values are not required to be consecutive.

 For a detailed explanation of how the layer stack works, check out [Keymap Overview](../keymap#keymap-and-layers).